-The VTRP relies on relevant documentary evidence to assess your application and the quality of evidence demonstrating your trade skills, practical experience and employment in the trade.
+The Commissioner relies on relevant documentary evidence to assess your application and the quality of evidence demonstrating your trade skills, practical experience and employment in the trade.

 - work-related references from employers detailing the nature of trade work and the duration of employment, procedures applied and tools and equipment used which are consistent with your trade (references must be on employer's letterhead signed and dated)

-- log books or job cards illustrating the nature of trade work you have performed
+- work orders, e-profiling, skills tracker, log books or job cards illustrating the nature of trade work you have performed

 - any other evidence that demonstrates that you are competent or trained to work in your trade that has been verified by a past employer or qualified supervisor

-The Vocational Training Review Panel (VTRP) publishes information guides for trade vocations.
-These summarise typical work for most trades and the evidence demonstrating the nature and durationof your employment and training that you need to submit to support your application.
+The Commissioner publishes information guides for apprenticeship trade vocations.
+These summarise typical work for most trades and the evidence demonstrating the nature and duration of your employment and training that you need to submit to support your application.

 View the list of trade information guides that provide the type of evidence demonstrating the nature and duration of your employment and training required to support your application.

-Read Trade Recognition Skills in NSW guidelines and follow the step-by-step instructions.
+Read the Certificate of Proficiency guidelines [Pdf 316KB] and follow the step-by-step instructions.